felagund1789/felagund1789/README.md

 A simple web app built with React and styled using [NES.css](https://github.com/nostalgic-css/NES.css) to give it a nostalgic NES look and feel.
 This app allows users to select their favorite NES character from a list and displays a short description along with the games in which the character appears.

 ### [👤 Login Form](https://github.com/felagund1789/login-form)
 A simple web application that demonstrates a basic login and signup form.
 The project is built using Vite, HTML5, CSS3, and JavaScript.
-It showcases a beautiful and responsive layout using modern CSS techniques and includes basic form validation using JavaScript.
+It showcases a beautiful and responsive layout using modern CSS techniques, uses a light and a dark theme using @media queries, and includes basic form validation using JavaScript.

 ### [📅 Calendar Demo](https://github.com/felagund1789/calendar)
 A simple calendar application that focuses on CSS and front-end development practices.
 Created as a demo for a prospect client, it uses [fullcalendar.io](https://fullcalendar.io/).